 used data from the 1988 to the 2018 breeding season (30 cohorts)

 Included only birds hatched within the study area with a known hatch date, and whose parents were of known age at their hatching and also known age of death.
-For chicks sired extra-pair this includes the information for both fathers (genetic and social).
+For chicks sired extra-pair this requires the information for both fathers (genetic and social).

-We excluded chicks who’s social father was the son of the dominant female (141 birds, 3% of initial sample)
+We excluded chicks whose social father was the son of the dominant female (141 birds, 3% of initial sample)

-We excluded chicks who’s genetic father was a helper on their natal territory (165 birds/3% of initial sample)
+We excluded chicks whose genetic father was a helper on their natal territory (165 birds/3% of initial sample)

-Early life trait sample size: 4361, with 53% male and 47% female
+Early life trait sample size: 4361 chicks?, XX nests from Y mothers, YY, social fathers and YYZ genetic fathers, with 53% male and 47% female

-Recruitment into the breeding population could only be measured in males since death cannot be distinguished from emigration from the study area for females during their first year of life.
+Recruitment into the breeding population could only be assessed in males since for females death cannot be distinguished from emigration from the study area during their first year of life.
 Males are highly philopatric and easily tracked.
 After excluding males for which emigration or death was uncertain due to living close to the study area border, 2278 males were used in this analysis.

 Statistical analysis

 Each of the 3 fitness-related traits in chicks were modelled separately using mixed effects models with an appropriate error distribution.
 Random effects for each parental ID (mother, social father, and genetic father) were included to control for the non-independence of repeated measures from the same parents across chicks.
-For male recruitment, social father was nested within mother in order to avoid over-parameterization of this model given it’s relatively smaller sample size.
+For male recruitment, social father was nested within mother in order to avoid over-parameterization of this model given its relatively smaller sample size.
 Cohort was included as a random effect to control for unmeasured heterogeneity in environmental conditions between years.

 Weight: The majority of weights were taken 7 days after hatching, but sometimes day(s) earlier or later and so age in days at weighing was controlled for in this model.
 At the time of weighing, chicks had not yet fledged from their natal nest and relied completely on others for food.
-Pre-1992 was also included to control for a change in the time of day chicks were weighed from this year forward.
-Weight followed a normal distribution and so a linear model was used.
+A two-level factor of Pre-1992 or not was also included to control for a change in protocol in the time of day chicks were weighed from this year forward.
+Weight followed a normal distribution and so a linear model with Gaussian error structure was used.

-Survival: Early-life survival was measured from the late nestling stage (approximately 7 days old, when chicks are banded and blood sampled), until 4 weeks after fledging when they reach independence from their parents and may then disperse to another territory.
-Residual values from the chick weight regressed against age at weighing and the pre-1992 variable (see weight above) were included as a variable in the model.
-Controlling for the weight of each chick as a nestling allows us to distinguish direct effects of parental ages on survival from secondary effects resultant from any parental age effects on weight.
+Survival: Early-life survival was measured from the late nestling stage (approximately 7 days old, when chicks are banded and blood sampled), until 4 weeks after fledging when they reach independence from their parents and may then disperse to another territory (fledging occurs at about 13 days, so independence is ~41 days).
+We included chick weight in the model of survival, corrected for age at weighing and the pre-1992 variable (see weight above) were included as a variable in the model.
+Controlling for the weight of each chick as a nestling allowed us to distinguish direct effects of parental ages on survival from secondary effects resultant from any parental age effects on weight.
 Survival was modeled using a Bernoulli distribution (fitted with a logit-link function).

 To investigate sex differences in the parental-age effects on these traits, a second model with an in interaction between each parental age and chick sex was used.